consp1racy/android-support-preference/README.md

 If you want Holo seek bar on Gingerbread, copy necessary resources from SDK to your project, define custom `Widget.Something.SeekBar` style and override `android:seekBarStyle` in your theme appropriately.

+## Credit

+Most of this library is straight up pillaged latest SDK mixed with heavy reliance on appcompat-v7.
+So kudos to the good guys (and girls) who create and maintain these!